 |A panoramic photograph from the main beach at Shaw Island |

 The seas are not too bad, but there is a slight chop on our port beam which sometimes shakes us a bit.
-We pull in the screecher as we round Platypus Rock which is off the south-western point of Shaw Island.
+We pull in the screecher as we round Platypus Rock which is off the south-western point of Shaw Island (and interesting thing is in late August 2018 a large power boat ran straight up on Platypus Rock - it has a west cardinal mark to show where to keep clear of!).
 We then motor the short distance north to Burning Point and then east into the anchorage.
 We end up anchoring near where we did in 2015.
 You have to anchor a long way from the beach as it is very, very shallow for a great distance off the beach.

 We anchor in 2.5 metres at low tide with the tide to drop a further 0.5 metres over the coming days.
 Madiba left Thomas just before we did and is anchored in front of us.
 We have lunch and at 1300 go to the beach to swim, walk, sunbake and read.
 On the way we drop off some shells for Imogen, she is collecting them.
 While on the beach we speak to the couple off Aquavista.

 |Veto has snuggled in under Michaelâs arm as he attempts to read his book |

 It is very hot on the beach, and after a few swims, we decide to head back at 1500.
 Once back, Kelly has a shower and Michael puts the generator on so we can use the rice maker.
 We need some for tonight and tomorrowâs dinner.
 At 1630 Michael goes to the beach to the west of the main one.